MatthewKennedy/stimulus-form-state/README.md

 Add `data-controller="form-state"` to the form element wrapping the elements you want to track the state of, and the submit button.

-Add `data-form-state-target="watch"` to any form element you want to track state.
+Add `data-form-state-target="watch"` to any form element you want to track state of.

 Add `data-form-state-target="submitButton"` to the from submit button, by default the button will be disabled unless a watched element is changed.